SubparLabs/pluspl.us/plusplus/content/faq.md

 #### Is there a way to delete my team's data from you servers or alter the data?

-Send an email to support@pluspl.us and we'll work something out
+Send an email to plusplus@subpar.biz and we'll work something out

 #### Is this app open-source?

 It is!
-You can find the source for pluspl.us at GitHub [here](https://github.com/Conway/pluspl.us).
+You can find the source for plusplus on GitHub [here](https://github.com/SubparLabs/pluspl.us).
-There is also a single-team version of the app that can be found [here](https://github.com/Conway/plusplus-standalone).